bomatson/accountable/_posts/2018-01-14-goals-week-commencing-15-jan-2018.markdown

 1. Wrap up a final version of the deck w/ visuals.
 15 slides max **#feedbackneeded**
 1. Follow up with every new user in the past month (have suggestions been helpful?) and customer (how have plans been going?) over email or in person
-1. Reach out to 10 "I paid off my loans" bloggers and get feedback / get them excited
+1. Reach out to 10 "I paid off my loans" bloggers or CFPs and get feedback / get them excited
 1. Create "Payitoff Support" mocks and iron out dev stories for tracking progress of current planholders **#feedbackneeded**